kalunga90/cybersecurity-learning/courses/cisco-introduction-to-cybersecurity.md

     * No password expiration period.
     * No knowledge-based authentication, such as answer to secret quetions or verify transaction history.

+    3.2 Data Maintenance

+    Encryption does not prevent data interception.
+It can only prevent unauthorized people from viewing the content.
+Some criminals will encrypt your data and make it unusable until ransom is paid.

+    Software programs encrypt data.
+Encrypting file system (EFS) is a windowns feature for encrypting data.

+    3.2.3 Back up your data.
+    Have a backup of all your important data in case your devices (computer, phone..) are lost or stolen.
+Copy it regularly to a chosen location.
+    Additional storage locations.
+     * Home Network (locally stored)
+     * NAS (network attached storage) - external hard drive, thumb drives, CD, DVD, tapes...
+     * Cloud storage service.
+You have a backup as long as you have an account.
+Keeps your data safe from device failure or extreme situations such as fire or theft.

 - New terminology:
                   ISP (Internet Service Provider)